-What we found was that while many companies and individuals offer private or group tutoring for the GRE, there are only a handful in-person GRE class providers offering classes in San Diego this spring and summer.
+What we found was that while many companies and individuals offer private or group tutoring for the GRE, there are only a handful of in-person GRE class providers offering classes.
 For example, while The Princeton Review offers in-person and online private GRE tutoring options, it does not offer in-person GRE classes in San Diego.

 At the end of this article, there is a table for quick comparison of these options.
 We ordered the test providers by overall price, from lowest to highest.
 Here’s the breakdown of each provider and its upcoming classes.

 1. BTPS Testing at SDSU Extension

 The cheapest option for San Diego GRE test prep classes, at $490 (which includes free retakes) is BTPS’s course taught at San Diego State’s College of Extended Studies, which is at the same location as SDSU in the College Area.
 BTPS offers two summer sessions at SDSU, with both sessions meeting once per week on Saturdays, from 9am to 3pm.
 The first session runs from June 3rd to June 24th, and the second runs from July 29th to August 19th.
 The included materials for this course are CliffsNotes TestPrep GRE General Test® with CD/ROM.
 Classes are capped at 50 students.
 The course instructor seems to be either Jerry Swovelin, Barbara Swovelin, or Michael Brown.
 Started at Cal State Northridge and offered at various California locations, BTPS Testing is formally known as Bobrow Test Preparation Services, and they are based in Agoura Hills, in Southern California.